Clinical Psychologist BBehavSc(Psych) BA(Hons) MPsych(Clinical)

 Stephanie feels fortunate to have gained a variety of experience across rural, regional and metropolitan settings, and to have worked with adolescents and adults from different walks of life with a range of presenting issues.
 Having experience within community mental health, workplace rehabilitation, youth mental health, and community-based organisations, Stephanie holds a genuine respect and positive regard for clients and their individual circumstances.
 Stephanie understands the significance of providing a safe and non-judgmental space for people to share their experiences and feels incredibly privileged to be invited into people’s lives.

 Stephanie strongly believes in a client-centred approach, being aware that the client is the expert in their own life.
 She is passionate about identifying and developing clients’ strengths, working collaboratively to guide, encourage positive change, and ensure client goals are the forefront of therapy.

-Stephanie is currently available for appointments at our Glenelg practice.Contact Us 08 8361 7008
+Stephanie is currently available for appointments at our Glenelg practice and will be expanding to include availability at North Adelaide very soon.Contact Us 08 8361 7008

 Areas of Experience